 At Marrakech Tour Company we design the trip you are looking for by designing a Morocco desert Tours from Fes and include accommodation, private transport, English or Spanish-speaking driver and guide, and activities according to your preferences.

-The Marrakech Tour Company proposes joint visits of the Morocco Sahara desert from Fes to allow group of travellers to share the costs and spend the amazing groups and fantastic private visits.
-Our shared Morocco Sahara desert tours are limited to 17 people to maintain the quality of our services. the prices may look a little higher than competition, but you get what you pay and maybe we will do more.
+The Marrakech Tour Company proposes joint visits of the Morocco Sahara desert from Fes to allow groups of travelers to share the costs and spend the amazing groups and fantastic private tours.
+Our shared Morocco Sahara desert tours are limited to 17 people to maintain the quality of our services. the prices may look a little higher than the competition, but you get what you pay and maybe we will do more.
 Our Shared Sahara desert tours follow the same rules and philosophy as special tours without any problems, tourist traps, hidden loads, or flexibility.
 Booking is very easy and simple, and cancellation is even easier.
-Contact us and add your list, share the fun, share the costs!
+Contact us and add your list, share the fun, and share the costs!

 We understand that the use of animals is not necessary for some Travellers in the Sahara experience and may not be proportional to its values.
 Therefore, you can walk with phrases.
 We are happy to walk beside you or provide 4×4 transport to the camp.
 If you want to enjoying the quiete place and photograph animals in their natural environment, we can take you where you are likely to find them.

-Get to know More about Morocco Sahara desert tours from Fes
+Get to know More about Morocco Desert Tours from Fes

 What to see in Fes